freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/knights-tour.md

 ## Description

 <section id='description'>

-<a href="https://en.wikipedia.org/wiki/Knight%27s_tour">Knight's Tour</a>Problem: You have an empty <code>w</code> * <code>h</code> chessboard, but for a single knight on some square.
+[Knight's Tour](https://en.wikipedia.org/wiki/Knight%27s_tour)Problem: You have an empty `w` \* `h` chessboard, but for a single knight on some square.
 The knight must perform a sequence of legal moves that result in the knight visiting every square on the chessboard exactly once.
-Note that it is <i>not</i> a requirement that the tour be "closed"; that is, the knight need not end within a single move of its start position.
+Note that it is *not* a requirement that the tour be "closed"; that is, the knight need not end within a single move of its start position.

 </section>

 ## Instructions

 <section id='instructions'>

-Write a function that takes <code>w</code> and <code>h</code> as parameters and returns the number of initial positions from where it is possible to achieve the task stated above.
+Write a function that takes `w` and `h` as parameters and returns the number of initial positions from where it is possible to achieve the task stated above.

 </section>

 ## Tests